 Why Attend a Coding Bootcamp in High School?

 High school students with an interest in the tech industry might attend a coding bootcamp to get a lay of the land.
 These bootcamps allow them to gather real-world experience and essential skills for careers in the tech industry.
 It also helps them to determine if a tech career path is what they want to pursue in the future.

-Most high school bootcamps are summer programs, so prior experience in coding may not be a requirement.
+Most coding camps for high school students are summer programs, so prior experience in coding may not be a requirement.
 Students can enroll in these programs just to explore different tech career options.
-Since some of these summer bootcamps are hosted by universities, high school students can gain some college experience during the coding programs.
+Since some of these summer bootcamps are hosted by universities, high school students can also gain some college experience during coding programs.

 Types of Coding Bootcamps for High School Students

 Summer Coding Bootcamps

-A summer coding bootcamp is held during the summer holidays for students who want to combine fun summer activities with coding classes.
+A summer coding bootcamp for high school students is held during the summer holidays for students who want to combine fun summer activities with coding classes.
 The courses can cover anything from programming languages to artificial intelligence.
-Students may also learn the fundamentals of cyber security along with other high-tech topics.
+Students may also learn the fundamentals of cyber security or other high-tech topics.
 There are online summer programs that offer online courses.

-These coding summer camps run for about two to three months.
+Coding summer camps for high school students run for about two to three months.
 There is usually a follow-up brochure for students who want to keep exploring high-growth careers.
 Students who complete the bootcamp may opt for a more difficult summer bootcamp the following year.

 Gap Year Coding Bootcamps

 A gap year coding bootcamp is designed for high school seniors who want to take a 12-month sabbatical right after high school and just before college.
-So, while other students go straight to college, gap year students attend bootcamps and explore the possibility of starting a career in technology.
+So, while other students go straight to college, gap year students can attend bootcamps and explore the possibility of starting a career in technology.

 A gap year bootcamp doesn’t necessarily run for all 12 months.
-You can learn for six months and spend the rest of your gap year doing whatever you like, or you can join another bootcamp.
+You can learn for six months and spend the rest of your gap year doing whatever you like, or you can join another bootcamp and continue learning.